grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### They submerge to periscope depth)

-[//]: # ( **Note: add here: Shakes expressing his worry about the depth on the Gnat -- that 30 meters was just a guess, and he never actually had the boat that deep**)

 "Hemi..."
-Percy hesitated, "I think we gotta submerge to periscope depth -- get the sail underwater -- and shut down the diesels.
+Percy let only a moment of hesitation pass, "we're going submerge to periscope depth -- get the sail underwater -- and shut down the diesels.
 Run on the _Gnat's_ remaining batteries.
 How long can we last like that?"

+[//]: # (----- EDITED TO HERE -----)

-"Well, putting aside the risk of again opening the main ballast valves to lower us even further into the water, the _Gnat_ has maybe an hour of battery we could use at this super-slow creep rate we are moving at.
+"Well, putting aside the risk of again opening the main ballast valves to lower us even further into the water, the _Gnat_ has maybe an hour of battery we could use if we continue to move at this super-slow creep rate.
 And I should also point out that once the _Gnat's_ batteries are fully depleted, we will have no more options for underwater maneuvering if we are unable to lose this contact.
 Or if we come across another."

+"Uh folks?"
+Shakes interrupted from the control chair, "I think I should point out here that the _Gnat's_ rating of 30 meters is something of a estimate.
+Potentially large fuckin' margin of error, if you see what I mean.
+I've never actually driven the bug that deep myself, and ya already got it sittin' at half that depth like abouts already."

-"I know.
-I'm going on instinct here, and fuck me if I'm wrong.
-Especially considering I haven't slept in days and my head is fucking killing me from eight cups of coffee a day.
+"OK.
+Thank you.
+All crew concerns duly noted and logged," Percy replied.
+"Look, I'm going on instinct here, and fuck me if I'm wrong.
+Especially considering I haven't slept in days and my head is fuckin' killing me from eight cups of coffee a day.
 But I got a sense we don't want to see that asshole up there coming any closer towards us.

-"Or: we do not want them to see us, you mean."
+"Or: we do not want them to see us, you mean," said Hemi.

-"Fucking right."
+"Fucking right.
+And if we have to take a few more risks that usual to avoid that outcome, so be it.
+Having said that, Hemi will do his best not to crush your boat Captain Shakes, especially seeing as, given our current configuration, that event would likely be the end of both the _Gnat_ and the _Prospect_."

 Hemi nodded.
 "Alright.
 I'll open the main ballast valves."
 He reached up and pushed the dive alarm.

 "Ah fuck ya all," Chips yelled up to them, pulling one earpiece of the headset off her ear when she heard the dive alarm, "yer fucking taking us down to periscope depth, ain't ya?
 We can't run the diesels at periscope, there's no way to feed 'em oxygen.
 So how the fuck are ya planning to get back on the surface if the batteries fucking die, eh?
 We'll have no way to steer the boat up to the surface, and we got no fuckin' way to pump the water out!
 We'll just be fucking sitting there with a one-eyeball view above the surface, effectively fuckin' drowned."

-"Thank you for keeping us apprised of the risks," Percy yelled back, "I'm still in charge though.
-Hemi, take us down to periscope."
+"Thank you, Chips, for making sure I am completely fuckin' aware of yet more risks I am already aware of," Percy yelled back.
+"Hemi, take us down to periscope."

 Hemi rolled open the main ballast valve wheels and there was again a rush of air as more of it was released from the top of the ballast tanks, and water eased in from the vents open to the sea on the bottom.
 Hemi watched the glowing depth gauge until the needle got into the range marked 'periscope,' and then quickly closed again the ballast valve control wheels again.
 There was a clink that echoed through the hull and the rush of air and water stopped.